prw708/simcity4buildings/README.md

-# Simcity 4 Buildings
+# SimCity 4 Buildings

-This is an app that allows users to view, add, and delete Simcity 4 buildings from the database.
+This is an app that allows users to view, add, and delete SimCity 4 buildings from the database.